-- amidi -1 to list messages (in get\input\names() etc.) - amidi -d -p DEVICE to receive messages. amidi prints these out one on each line as hex bytes.
+- amidi -l to list messages (in get_input_names() etc.) - amidi -d -p DEVICE to receive messages. amidi prints these out one on each line as hex bytes.
 Unfortunately it puts the newline at the beginning of the line which flushes the buffer before the message instead of after.
 This causes problems with non-blocking receiption using select.poll() which means messages are received one behind.
-This needs to be looked into. - amidi --send-hex MESSAGE\IN\HEX -p DEVICE to send messages.
+This needs to be looked into. - amidi --send-hex MESSAGE_IN_HEX -p DEVICE to send messages.
 Since this is called for every message the overhead is very high.

-3.2.4 Writing a New or Custom Backend
+1.3.4.4 Writing a New or Custom Backend